delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is an Arrest Warrant in Delaware?

-A warrant for the arrest of a person can only be issued by any magistrate, the judge of a superior court, the court of common pleas, or other justice of a peace court authorized to issue warrants in criminal cases.
-An arrest warrant will be signed when a peace officer files a complaint affixed with an affidavit establishing probable cause for reasonable grounds for believing that the named individual(s) has indeed committed a felony or misdemeanor.
+A warrant for the arrest of a person may only be issued by any magistrate, the judge of a superior court, the court of common pleas, or other justice of a peace court authorized to issue warrants in criminal cases.
+An arrest warrant will be signed when a peace officer files a complaint affixed with an affidavit establishing probable cause or reasonable grounds for believing that the named individual has committed a felony or misdemeanor.

 Note that warrant arrests are lawful even if the officer does not possess the warrant at the time of the arrest.
-However, the peace officer must provide the warrant within a reasonable time upon the arrestee's request.
+However, the peace officer typically must provide the warrant within a reasonable time upon the arrestee's request.

 Arrest Warrant Lookup in Delaware